coreysalzer-amazon/simplephotoboothservice/README.md

 # simplephotoboothservice

-To run, do ./app and "npm start" in another tab
+To run, do "npm start"